Jo Prestia

-Jo Prestia (born 5 June 1960 in Porto Empedocle) is an Italian born French Muay Thai kickboxer and actor.
+Jo Prestia (born 5 June 1960) is an Italian born French Muay Thai kickboxer and actor.
 He has appeared in more than 70 films since 1996 and is best known for his performance as Le Tenia in the controversial 2002 film, Irréversible.
-In Muay Thai he’s considered to be one of the best farangs in the 90s era.
+In Muay Thai, he is considered to be one of the best farangs of the 90s era.

-Muay Thai Kickboxing Career
+Muay Thai kickboxing career

 Early career

-In his early career, Prestia's notable bouts was against Payakdam, Ronnie Green in 1984 losing both fights by a 5 round decision.
-In 1985 Jo defeated Bruno Benlabed by a 5 round decision.
+In his early career, Prestia's notable bouts was against Payakdam, Ronnie Green in 1984 losing both fights by a 5-round decision.
+In 1985 Jo defeated Bruno Benlabed by a 5-round decision.

-French Muay Thai Title
+French Muay Thai title

-In 1985 Jo fought for the French Muay Thai Title defeating Mohamed Jami by a 5 round decision.
+In 1985 Jo fought for the French Muay Thai Title defeating Mohamed Jami by a 5-round decision.

-European Muay Thai World Title

-In 1986 and 1987 Jo would accomplish 2 European Muay Thai Championships.
+European Muay Thai world title

-On 14 May 1988 a rematch was set against Bruno Benlabed for the Muay Thai European Championship, Jo would lose a 5 round decision.
+In 1986 and 1987 Jo would accomplish three European Muay Thai Championships.
+On 14 May 1988 a rematch was set against Bruno Benlabed for the Muay Thai European Championship, Jo would lose a 5-round decision.

-Rivalry With Wattana Soudareth
+Rivalry with Wattana Soudareth

-From 1987-1988 Jo fought Wattana Soudareth thrice losing the first fight by a 5 round decision, in a rematch Jo secured a win by a 5 round decision, and in the trilogy would go on to lose a 5 round decision.
+From 1987 to 1988 Jo fought Wattana Soudareth thrice losing the first fight by a 5-round decision, in a rematch Jo secured a win by a 5-round decision, and in the trilogy would go on to lose a 5-round decision.

-First Knockout Loss
+First knockout loss

 In 1988 he competed against Kitty Sor.Thanikul losing by technical knockout in the 4th round corner stoppage.

-Rivalry With Lamkhong Sitwaywat
+Rivalry with Lamkhong Sitwaywat

-Jo competed against Lamkhong Sitwaywat twice losing both fights by a 5 round decision.
+Jo competed against Lamkhong Sitwaywat twice losing both fights by a 5-round decision.

 2 on 1

-On 21 December 1989 Jo competed in a 2 on 1 event alongside Joel Cesar against Cherry Sor Wanich, Prestia fought the first three rounds and Joel Cesar the last 2.
-Cherry won the bout by a 5 round decision.
+On 21 December 1989 Jo competed in a 2 on 1 event alongside Joel Cesar against Cherry Sor Wanich, Prestia fought the first three rounds and Joel Cesar the last two.
+Cherry won the bout by a 5-round decision.

-Notable Wins Before Title Shot
+Notable wins before title shot

-On 23 November 1990 Jo competed against Joel Cesar winning by a 5 round decision.
+On 23 November 1990 Jo competed against Joel Cesar winning by a 5-round decision.

-On December 1990, Jo fought Sannarong Kiathoranee winning by a 4th round KO.
+In December 1990, Jo fought Sannarong Kiathoranee winning by a 4th-round KO.